How is Berkeley Humane funded?

 Berkeley Humane is supported through the generosity of our community.
 We are an independent 501(c)(3) nonprofit located on the same street corner in West Berkeley since 1933.
 We are not affiliated with, nor do we receive regular funding from, any national animal welfare organization or any federal, state, or local government agencies.

 We're so glad you asked!
 Thank you for considering a donation to support the life-saving efforts at Berkeley Humane!
 You can make an online donation to support a program that best fits your area of interest.
 Or, you can make a payment over the phone at (510) 845-7735 x233.
 You can find more information about in-kind donations and other creative ways to support us in the "Donate" section of our website.

-The Berkeley Humane Society respects the privacy of all of our donors.
+Berkeley Humane respects the privacy of all of our donors.
 We believe in safeguarding personal information and ensuring that your privacy is protected.
-Your name, address and any other personal data you provide will be used by only the Berkeley Humane Society to keep you informed of our activities including our classes, programs, special events, and funding needs.
+Your name, address and any other personal data you provide will be used by only Berkeley Humane to keep you informed of our activities including our classes, programs, special events, and funding needs.
 If at any time you choose not to receive these communications, you may contact us and we will gladly remove your name from our mailing list.

-The Berkeley Humane Society does not rent, sell, give away, or trade its donor lists or any information contained on those lists.
+Berkeley Humane does not rent, sell, give away, or trade its donor lists or any information contained on those lists.
 Donor information is used by our organization for charitable purposes only as described above and will not be used by any entity outside of the organization unless we are legally required to disclose information to comply with applicable legal requirements and standards.

-The Berkeley East-Bay Humane Society is a registered 501(c)3 nonprofit organization.
+The Berkeley East-Bay Humane Society is a registered 501(c)(3) nonprofit organization.
 Financial contributions are tax deductible to the extent allowable by law.

 How are you affiliated with the Humane Society of the United States?